idk35325/Chromebooks-Linux-Audio-Fix-For-RW_Legacy/README.md

 - 🟡 Debian
 - 🟡 Fedora
 - 🟡 Elementary OS
 - 🟡 GalliumOS (with custom kernel)
+- 🟡 Arch Linux

 If you test and confirm it works on other distros Or More Chromebooks Models, please open an **issue** or **pull request** so we can update the list!

----

 ⚙️ Installation (Manual Method)

+1. Install neno

+sudo apt install nano

+sudo dnf install nano

+sudo pacman -S nano

 If you already have nano installed, you can manually add the audio fix to GRUB.

-1. Open the GRUB configuration file
+2. Open the GRUB configuration file

 sudo nano /etc/default/grub

-3. Find the line
+4. Find the line

 GRUB_CMDLINE_LINUX_DEFAULT=